Instant Pot Lamb Stew

 Pressure Cook:

-- Add the remaining ingredients, including the wine and also add the lamb and bacon pieces, to the pot.
+- Add the remaining ingredients, including the wine, the lamb, and bacon pieces, to the pot.

 - Lock the lid, seal the valve.